 In Los Angeles, the screening will be held at Art Share L.A.
 (801 E 4th Place, Los Angeles) on Thursday, November 15th at 6pm.
 The event is co-sponsored by Nikkei for Civil Rights & Redress, Progressive Asian Network for Action, Korean American Forum of California, Japanese American Women Speak (JAWS), Survivor Love Letter, Tomorrow Girls Troop, and FeND and will include an all-Japanese/Japanese American panel of activists/artists/scholars following the film.
 Speakers include Kathy Masaoka of Nikkei for Civil Rights & Redress; Dr. Setsu Shigematsu, associate professor of media and cultural studies at University of California, Riverside; Tsukuru Fors of Progressive Asian Network for Action; Tani Ikeda, founder of Survivor Love Letter and Japanese American Women Speak (JAWS); and Emi Koyama, co-founder of Japan-U.S. Feminist Network for Decolonization (FeND).

-Seattle screening is scheduled for Saturday, December 8th at 2:30pm at Northwest Film Forum (1515 12th Ave, Seattle) and is followed by an expert panel featuring historian Dr. Chong Eun Ahn of Central Washington University and anthropologist Dr. Tomomi Yamaguchi of Montana State University and local activists.
-It is co-sponsored by API Chaya, Densho, Pacific Rim Solidarity Network (Parisol), Gabriela Seattle, Seattle Evergreen Coalition, International League of Peoples’ Struggles (ILPS) Seattle, Northwest Film Forum, and the Women’s Commission of the City of Seattle as well as FeND.
+Seattle screening is scheduled for Saturday, December 8th at 2pm at Northwest Film Forum (1515 12th Ave, Seattle) and is followed by an expert panel featuring historian Dr. Chong Eun Ahn of Central Washington University and anthropologist Dr. Tomomi Yamaguchi of Montana State University and local activists.
+It is co-sponsored by API Chaya, Asian American Journalist Association (AAJA) Seattle, Asian Pacific American Labor Alliance (APALA) Seattle, Densho, Gabriela Seattle, International League of Peoples’ Struggles (ILPS) Seattle, Legacy of Equality, Leadership and Organizing (LELO), National Asian Pacific American Women’s Forum (NAPAWF) Seattle, Northwest Film Forum, Pacific Rim Solidarity Network (Parisol), Seattle Evergreen Coalition, Sahngnoksoo, SWOP Seattle, the Women’s Commission of the City of Seattle as well as FeND.

 The events are in collaboration with POV, the award-winning independent non-fiction film series on PBS.